andriybohdan/ribbit-ios/README.md

+# Deployment steps
+1. ```pod install``` to install the pods
+2. Open with XCode Ribbit.xcworkspace file
+3. Build and run the project

 # Ribbit Reference Implementation (iOS)
 The reference implementation for designing the iOS user interface of a broker-dealer trading application with the Alpaca [Broker API](https://alpaca.markets/docs/broker/).
 The iOS user interface is implemented using Swift.